hyper-ui/core/JSX.md

 ### Extra syntax

 1. Any tag can be self-closed if it doesn't have child nodes.
-2. Expressions can be inserted by wrapping them with braces.
-3. A tag name starting with an uppercase letter will be considered a custom identifier.
-4. The value of an attribute whose value is omitted will be `true`.

-### Example

-1. Self-close:

     ```jsx
     const emptyContainer = <div class="container" />;
     const appWithoutChildren = <App foo="bar" />;
     ```

-2. Expressions:
+2. Expressions can be inserted by wrapping them with braces.

     ```jsx
     const dynamicParagraph = <p>Time: {Date.now()}</p>;